 In our corpus, most of spontaneous behaviors are about hesitation as mentioned in Section \ref{sec:Spontaneous}.
-Note that, we don't need any extra-label of them, and just make conversation end-to-end TTS model learn to express these behaviors by itself.
-By inserting the appropriate spontaneous behaviors to the synthesized content, we find that our models have the ability to express them, such as fillers, repeated word, properly, which can make the conversational speaking style more realistic to listenners.
+Note that, we do not need any extra label of them, and just make conversation end-to-end TTS model learn to express these behaviors by itself.
+By inserting the appropriate spontaneous behaviors to the synthesized content, we find that our models have the ability to properly express them, such as fillers, repeated word, which can make the conversational speaking style more realistic to listeners.